pannaga3009/-react-js/README.md

 ### Problem: Build a weather dashboard that fetches and displays weather information based on user input.
 Skills Tested: API consumption (e.g., OpenWeatherMap), data visualization, frontend frameworks, state management.

-OpenWeatherMap API in frontend and Django in backend
+OpenWeatherMap API for frontend using react and Django in the backend

-NOTES:
+## NOTES:

 React and Javascript